 interactive VR experience

 A RIDE IN 2049 is a Virtual Reality experience in which users can take a virtual tour through Frankfurt, Chicago and Los Angeles in 2049.
-Mobility of the future as a central theme will serve as a frame and show how deeply and comprehensive computer-controlled mobility will shape our cities.
+Mobility of the future as a central theme will serve as a framework and show how deeply and comprehensively computer-controlled mobility will shape our cities.

 One current question will decisively shape the life and appearance of our cities in 30 years: How much space do we want to give to autonomous vehicles?
-The VR Experience is a journey forward in time to the year 2049, where the users get a first impression and a feeling for the very different visions of real cities in the future.
-The experience shows that decisions of today will shape the cities of 2049 – and that we have the choice now.
+The VR experience is a journey forward in time to the year 2049, where the user gets a first impression and a feeling for the different visions of real cities in the future.
+The experience shows that the decisions we make today will shape the cities of 2049 – and that we have the choice now.

 The Experience starts in the Los Angeles of the future.
 Myra, a future anthropologist and tour guide, welcomes the user.
 In front of her is a large, futuristic table with a digital citymap.
 In the back are skyscrapers glowing in the warm light of the sun.

-After Myra has explained what the users are going to experience, she then guides them through the future.
-Myra will show us, that transportation after the completion of digitization will be much more than the mere transport of people and things.
+After Myra has explained what the user is going to experience, she then guides them through the future.
+Myra will show the user, that transportation after the completion of digitization will be much more than the mere transport of people and things.

 Together with Hessischer Rundfunk and Fraunhofer IAO, expanding focus is exploring the field of Cinematic VR in order to realize a unique experience with a learning factor on the topic of “transportation of the future”.
 Our funders are WunderbarTogether, the Mitteldeutsche Medienförderung, the Sächsische Landesanstalt für privaten Rundfunk und Neue Medien and Thüringer Staatskanzlei.